BossEmma/Swift-Delivery/README.md

 # Swift-Delivery
   Explore delivery excellence with our sleek courier portal.
-Designed by me, it's easy to use and looks great.
+It's easy to use and looks great.
 You can track packages and manage orders effortlessly.

 ## Technologies Used: